 - Case Study 05 – Calibrations: things that make you go hmmm

-- Maintenance Practices – EEPROM Backup
+- Maintenance Practices – EPROM Backup

 - Algorithm review – Control System Specifications